A Benchmark for Multi-Party Negotiation Games from Real Negotiation Data: Negotiation Game Benchmark

 \subsection{Insights from Domain Experts and Real-World Practice}

-Our benchmark design is driven by prior studies of frontline humanitarian negotiators \citep{ma2025chatgpt} and the structural realities of global climate conferences like COP30 \citep{depledge2005organization,yamin2004negotiationprocess}.
-These sources highlight that real-world agreements rarely emerge from single-step bargaining; rather, they are built incrementally through repeated bilateral and small-group consultations.
-We provide full details of our interviews with domain experts in Appendix~\ref{sec:interview}.
+Our benchmark design is driven by prior studies of frontline humanitarian negotiators and the structural realities of global climate conferences like COP30 \citep{ma2025chatgpt, depledge2005organization,yamin2004negotiationprocess}, as well as our own interviews with frontline negotiators (see App.~\ref{sec:interview}).
+These sources find real-world agreements rarely emerge from single-step bargaining; rather, they are built through repeated bilateral and small-group consultations.

-This directly motivates our core environment formalization: a multi-party game featuring sequential deal-making, binding commitments, and path-dependent state updates.
-In this setting, partner selection, commitment ordering, and multi-goal risk analysis become the primary strategic drivers.
-Because this complex regime remains under-studied, we introduce a configurable game generator to support controlled evaluations across key structural dimensions.
-Furthermore, we supplement these synthetic sweeps with large-scale ``real-life negotiation games'' computationally derived from Harvard Negotiation Challenge (HNC) climate position papers.
-Extended context on these domain insights and the HNC dataset translation process is provided in Appendix~\ref{app:topfile_creation}.
+These observations directly motivate our environment formalization: a multi-party game with sequential deal-making, binding commitments, and path-dependent state updates.
+In this setting, partner selection, commitment ordering, and multi-goal risk analysis become central strategic concerns.
+To study this regime systematically, we introduce a configurable game generator that enables controlled evaluation across key structural dimensions while retaining a clear real-world analogue.
+We complement these synthetic sweeps with large ``real-life negotiation games” computationally derived from climate negotiation position papers from a structured negotiation exercise.
+Additional details on the domain context and the document-to-game translation process are provided in Appendix~\ref{app:topfile_creation}.

-\subsubsection{Game Formalization}
+\subsection{Game Formalization}

 \textbf{Players and Commitments.~} In our game, several players negotiate over a finite number of turns $T$ to reach a joint commitment that satisfies various goals, with each player valuing the resulting multi-goal satisfaction differently.